jaydenhojingrong/We-are-the-Champions/README.md

 * Absence of database to allow persistent data across system reboots
     * Possibility of using NoSQL DB since the only data that needs to be stored (and is already available) is JSON format
 * Simple redirecting to the index page when user lands directly on to the match_result page or rankings page
+* Better test scripts
+    * Independent test cases (potential to use fixtures)
+    * Wider coverage of test cases
 # THANK YOU
 Hope you have enjoyed using this application :)